TomSssM/MyCodewars/articles/Data Structures/README.md

-*__Note:__ in order to convert the good old functions into es2015 class, do create a class and put an entire function body into the constructor to use the necessary closure features :)*
+*__Note:__ in order to convert the good old functions into es2015 class, do create a class and put an entire function body into the constructor to use the necessary closure features or refer to the ES2015 sections :)*
 - Linked Lists:
   - [Singly Linked List](./linked-list.js)
   - [Singly Linked List ES2015](./linked-list-es2015.js)